Júnior Moraes: Biography

 Moraes was born in a family of sportsmen.
 His father was a very good football player.
 He played for Flamengo and Santos.
-His brother Bruno also played for Santos and Porto and still in activity, while his sister ended her football career because of an injury.
+He has a brother Bruno who also started his football career at Santos, while his sister ended her football career because of an injury.
 His mother was a Paulista tennis champion.

 He started to play football in São Paulo when he was 4 years old, being in the same group with Robinho.
+To Europe Júnior Moraes arrived when his brother Bruno was playing for ACF Gloria Bistrița in 2010.
+After playing few years in Balkans (Romania, Bulgaria), in 2012 Júnior Moraes moved to Ukraine where he played for several top-level teams in Kyiv and Donetsk.
+Due to the 2022 Russian full-scale invasion, he moved back to Brazil.

 Career

-Santos
+Start and Brazilian period

 Moraes was promoted to the senior team of Santos by coach Vanderlei Luxemburgo at the age of 18.

 He then scored a goal in the 2007 Campeonato Paulista final between Santos and São Caetano, helping his side to the title.

-Gloria Bistrița
+Debut in Europe and Gloria Bistrița

 Moraes made an impressive debut in Liga I for Gloria Bistrița, scoring 10 goals in 17 appearances.
-His good run continued in the first part of the 2010–11 Liga I season as he accumulated a total of 18 goals for Gloria Bistrița in the Romanian championship.
+However, the club itself struggled placing only 11.
+His good run continued in the first part of the 2010–11 Liga I season as he accumulated 8 goals for 2010-11 season and a total of 18 goals for Gloria Bistrița in both seasons of the Romanian football championship.
+Placing only 14 among 18 clubs, Gloria Bistrița were denied a licence for the next 2011–12 season because of accumulated debt and were therefore relegated to Liga II.

-Metalurh Donetsk
+CSKA Sofia and Metalurh Donetsk

-On 12 February 2011, Gloria Bistrița announced that Moraes was sold to Ukrainian Premier League squad Metalurh Donetsk, for a reported fee of €1.25 million.
+Facing financial crisis on 12 February 2011, Gloria Bistrița announced that Moraes was sold to Ukrainian Premier League squad Metalurh Donetsk, for a reported fee of €1.25 million.
 However, Moraes never played a game for Metalurh before he rejoined the team in the summer of 2012.